hsaito/GnuPG_Buildkit_Package_Lister/README.md

 This project is used in conjunction with [gnupg-buildkit](https://github.com/hsaito/gnupg-buildkit).
 Using this program, it will parse HTML from [GnuPG](https://gnupg.org/) and then create package list to be used with the gnupg-buildkit.

+This should work under Windows, Mac, and Linux.

 ## Building

 ### Dependencies